The Shaggs: 1965–1968: Formation and first years

-The Shaggs were formed in 1965 by the teenage sisters Dorothy ("Dot"), Betty and Helen Wiggin in the small town of Fremont, New Hampshire.
+The Shaggs were formed in 1965 by the teenage sisters Dorothy ("Dot"), Betty, and Helen Wiggin in the small town of Fremont, New Hampshire.
 Dot wrote the songs, played lead guitar and sang; Betty, the youngest, played rhythm guitar and sang; and Helen, the eldest, played drums.
 Their younger sister, Rachel, sometimes joined them on bass guitar.

-The Shaggs formed at the behest of their father and manager, Austin Wiggin, Jr. Austin worked as a mill hand in Exeter, and the family was poor.
+The Shaggs formed at the behest of their father and manager, Austin Wiggin Jr. Austin worked as a mill hand in Exeter, and the family was poor.
 A Fremont local described him as a humorless man who rarely smiled.
-He was strict and did not allow the girls to have social lives, friends or boyfriends, or attend concerts.
+He did not allow the girls to attend concerts or have social lives, friends, or boyfriends.
 Betty said the girls "missed everything", and she fantasized about getting a car and leaving home.
 Some accounts indicated that the girls suffered parental abuse, and Helen said her father was once "inappropriately intimate" with her.

 When Austin was young, his mother read his palm and made three predictions: he would marry a strawberry-blonde woman, he would have two sons after she had died, and his daughters would form a popular band.
 When the first two predictions proved accurate, Austin set about fulfilling the third.
 According to Dot, he occasionally had the family hold seances in an attempt to communicate with his mother.
 Dot later said the sisters thought their father was "nuts", but they did not want to do anything to insult their grandmother in his eyes.
-She said Austin had no interest in music and only created the band to fulfil the prediction.
+She said Austin had no interest in music and only created the band to fulfill the prediction.